Dr. Caroline Hackerott

 EMHS 6043 Contemporary Issues in Emergency Management

-EMHS 6063 Principles of Hazards and Emergency Management
+EMHS 6063 Principles of Emergency Management

 EMHS 6103 Research Design and Methods